Sadgurunath Maharaj ki Jay!

 Garima Borwankar, from El Sobrante in California; Vani Agrawal, from Ranchos Penasquitos in California; and Lilavati Stewart, from South Yarra in Australia conveyed to the SYDA Foundation Live Events Department their wish to share stories of receiving teachings directly from Gurumayi.

-When the sevites in the Live Events Department received this suggestion, they understood the great possibilities it contained.
+When the staff members in the Live Events Department received this suggestion, they understood the great possibilities it contained.
 Sharing stories contributes to Gurumayi’s legacy and, simultaneously, gives tangible form to our love for Gurumayi.
 Moreover, when these Siddha Yogis share their life-transforming stories of Gurumayi, it will inspire and encourage everyone else to do the same.

 Therefore, the Live Events Department created a series of satsangs to be held in Shree Muktananda Ashram throughout June 2017, for the purpose of sharing these stories.
 The title of this series is